 Meet Larks Family Flock Member: Dinger

-Gary “Dinger” Allmendinger has been a Larks ticket holder since the Larks inaugural season in 2017 and is one of the Larks biggest fans.
-Read more about him when we got the chance to sit down with him:
+Gary “Dinger” Allmendinger has been a Larks Flock Member since our inaugural season in 2017 and is one of the Larks biggest fans.
+Read more about him as the Larks got the chance to sit down and talk to him:

 Who is “Dinger”?
 What do you do when you’re not at Larks games?